 Keiser University maintains open, well-lit buildings with appropriately well-lit parking areas.
 Any and all incidents including damage to personal property or suspicious persons should be reported promptly to University administration.

 "Nothing herein precludes any student, staff or faculty from contacting the appropriate authorities directly in the event they feel in threat of physical harm or imminent danger.
-In cases of emergency, dial 911." - http://www.keiseruniversity.edu/safety-and-security/annual-security-report/
+In cases of emergency, dial 911."

 Annual Security Report